engineering87/WART/README.md

 The SignalR hub on which the controller's call events will be sent will be used to send notifications with information about the call including the request and the response.

 ### How it works
-WART implements a custom controller which overrides the OnActionExecuting and OnActionExecuted methods to retrieve the request and the response and encapsulates them in a **WarEvent** object which will be sent via SignalR on the **WartHub**.
+WART implements a custom controller which overrides the OnActionExecuting and OnActionExecuted methods to retrieve the request and the response and encapsulates them in a **WartEvent** object which will be sent via SignalR on the **WartHub**.

 ### How to use it